 Nominations will receive an initial screening by the Commission for completeness and eligibility before moving to the evaluation process.
+An agency submitting multiple project nominations must clearly prioritize its project nominations.
+If a project is nominated by multiple agencies, the priority of the nominating agencies should be consistent.

 Incomplete or ineligible applications may not be evaluated.